DataBiosphere/terra-workspace-manager/ADDING_RESOURCES.md

      attributes objects.
    - Edit the `resource_type.yaml` file in that directory, creating an enumeration for the resource and adding the appropriate resource element to the union objects.
-   - Run `gradle :openapi:buildOpenApi` to make sure your syntax and references are correct.
+   - Run `./gradlew :openapi:buildOpenApi` to make sure your syntax and references are correct.
-1. Create your Java resource package in `service/src/main/java/bio.terra/workspace/service/resources/` in the appropriate package
+2. Create your Java resource package in `service/src/main/java/bio.terra/workspace/service/resources/` in the appropriate package
     - `controlled/{cloud}/{your resource}`
     - `referenced/{cloud}/{your resource}`
-1. Create classes for your resource
+3. Create classes for your resource
    - Attributes class describing the fields beyond the common metadata
    - Resource class.
 This is the most complex class to implement and supplies the bulk of your resource code
+   - Handler class
-1. If you are making a controlled resource you will also need to add:
+4. If you are making a controlled resource you will also need to add:
    - Step classes as required for object create and update.
 These will be needed to complete the resource class.
    - Handler class.
 Used primarily to give the `ResourceDao` a way to create resource objects by type.
-1. Add your new resource type to `resource/model/WsmResourceFamily` and `resource/model/WsmResourceType`.
-At this point, you should be able to cleanly build the `service` Workspace Manager sub-project.
+5. Add your new resource type to `resource/model/WsmResourceFamily`, `resource/model/WsmResourceType` and `ApiResourceType`.
+At this point, `./gradlew :service:compileJava` should succeed.
-1. Add your REST API
+6. Add your REST API
    - In the `openapi` sub-project, in the `parts` directory, create a yaml file for your resource API.
 The file should contain all resource-type-specific parameters, responses, and schemas as well as the endpoint paths.
 You can find shared components